Jonathan Hofmann, Ph.D., M.P.H.

 Within BEEA, Dr. Hofmann is investigating the relationships between agricultural exposures and intermediate biomarkers related to multiple myeloma and other cancers.

-The etiology of multiple myeloma, a highly fatal plasma cell malignancy, remains poorly understood.
+The etiology of multiple myeloma, an aggressive plasma cell malignancy, remains poorly understood.
 A unique feature of multiple myeloma is that it is consistently preceded by a condition called monoclonal gammopathy of undetermined significance (MGUS).

-Dr. Hofmann is conducting molecular epidemiologic studies of biomarkers associated with the development and progression of multiple myeloma, with a particular emphasis on elucidating the biological mechanisms through which obesity and immune dysregulation contribute to myelomagenesis.
+Dr. Hofmann is conducting molecular and genetic epidemiologic studies of multiple myeloma and its precursor MGUS, with a particular emphasis on elucidating the biological mechanisms through which obesity and immune dysregulation contribute to multiple myeloma development and progression from MGUS to multiple myeloma.

 Dr. Hofmann’s research on renal cell carcinoma focuses on understanding factors that contribute to the racial disparities in this malignancy.
-He serves as co-principal investigator of the U.S. Kidney Cancer Study, a population-based case-control study of blacks and whites in Detroit and Chicago.
-Dr. Hofmann is also conducting molecular and genetic studies of renal cell carcinoma, including evaluations of gene-environment interactions.
+He serves as the co-principal investigator of the U.S. Renal Cell Cancer Study, a population-based case-control study of blacks and whites in Detroit and Chicago.
+Dr. Hofmann is also conducting investigations of renal cell carcinoma risk in relation to occupational and environmental exposures including pesticides and per- and polyfluoroalkyl substances (PFAS).